Mumbai City FC: Second season (2015) under Nicolas Anelka

 In July 2015, Nicolas Anelka became player-manager, replacing Peter Reid.
 Frantz Bertin was appointed captain at the beginning of the season.
-The club then roped in India's captain Sunil Chhetri for a domestic record-breaking deal of ₹1.2 crore, and signed 2015 I-League's player of the year awardee Sony Norde of Haiti.
-Sunil Chhetri was the top scorer for the team as he scored seven goals including a hat-trick against NorthEast United FC.
+The club then roped in then-India captain Sunil Chhetri for a domestic record-breaking deal of ₹1.2 crore, alongside signing the 2015 I-League Player of the Year Sony Norde of Haiti.
+Sunil Chhetri was the top scorer for the team, scoring seven goals including a hat-trick against NorthEast United FC.
 Mumbai only won four matches and lost six to finish in sixth position in the league table.
-Due to such results, Anelka resigned and announced his departure at the end of the season.
+Due to such results, Anelka opted not to renew his contract and left his position at the end of the season.